littlebizzy/slickstack/docs/mu-plugins.md

 Vendored ZIP files should be updated inside the SlickStack repo before they are used by servers.
 This avoids doing live GitHub API release lookups during server installs, which can be unreliable because of rate limits and network conditions.

 The preferred approach is to use the manual GitHub Actions workflow documented in `docs/workflows.md`.
-That workflow can pull the latest tagged release archive from an approved LittleBizzy plugin repo, normalize the extracted folder name, rebuild the ZIP under `modules/wordpress/mu-plugins/`, and commit the changed ZIP back to SlickStack.
+That workflow pulls the latest tagged archive from each approved plugin repository, normalizes the extracted folder name, rebuilds the ZIP under `modules/wordpress/mu-plugins/`, and commits changed ZIPs back to SlickStack.

-For the first version, the workflow only supports `force-https.zip`.
-Other plugin repos can be added later by extending the workflow plugin list.
+The approved source list supports both LittleBizzy repositories and explicitly approved external repositories such as `afragen/git-updater`.

 ## Rules for ZIP mirrors